 I wish to integrate research in basic ecology and evolution with applied management and conservation.
-I am fascinated by behavioral mechanisms by which species interact with each other and their environments.
-Equipped with this mechanistic understanding, I measure the population- and community-level effects of species interactions.
+I am fascinated by the behavioral and physiological mechanisms by which species interact with each other and with their rapidly changing environments.
+Equipped with this mechanistic understanding, I can better measure and predict the effects of local stressors (e.g., introduced species, coastal development, and overfishing) on biological populations and communities.
 I work in the field and lab using a combination of observational and manipulative experiments.

 Below are my most recent lines of inquiry:

 Ecosystem-based management must rely on strong science, and yet it is often challenging to bridge the gap between the worlds of research, resource use, and policy.
 I recently decided to focus my work such that management programs have the information and tools they need to implement EBM.

 To that end, I am beginning a systematic literature review that will identify synergistic effects of multiple, interacting stressors on coral health, recruitment, and survival.
 My colleagues and I will integrate this information into a Bayesian meta-analytical framework that will develop management thresholds for sediment, turbidity, and nutrients on nearshore coral-reef and associated ecosystems.
 This project is in association with NOAA Fisheries whose essential fish habitat consultation process “provides recommendations to federal agencies to avoid, minimize, mitigate, or otherwise offset the effects of their actions” on coral reefs in the Pacific region.

 Relevant Publication (co-author):